gvwilson/sensibleadventures/short-stories/arecibo.md

 and sing in a surprisingly melodious voice, but they have never heard him be quite as sarcastic as this.

-Otgon clears his throat and hefts the candlestick he holds as if unsure whether to hide it behind his back or hand it to his commander.
+Otgon clears his throat and hefts the golden candlestick he holds as if wondering whether it's too late to hide it behind his back.
 "Yes sir.
 There are some tapestries too, and a samovar.
 He says we can have all of it as long as we leave the books alone."

-"How kind," Batu says.
+"How kind of him," Batu says acidly.
 "Tell me---does he *look* mad?"

 "No sir.
 He looks Ethiopian."